bbfrederick/rapidtide/README.rst

 at correlations between timecourses from other sources – for example doing PPI, or even some seed based analyses.

-[*] “random” in this context means “determined by something we don’t have any information about” - maybe EtCO2 variation, or sympathetic nervous system activity - so not really random.
+[*] \"random\" in this context means \"determined by something we don\'t have any information about\" - maybe EtCO2 variation, or sympathetic nervous system activity - so not really random.

 Correlation analysis is easy - why use this package?
 ----------------------------------------------------

-The simple answer is “correlation analysis is easy, but using a prewritten package that handles file I/O, filtering, resampling, windowing, and the rest for you is even easier”.
-A slightly more complex answer is that while correlation analysis is pretty easy to do, it’s hard to do right; there are lots and lots of ways to do it incorrectly.
+The simple answer is \"correlation analysis is easy, but using a prewritten package that handles file I/O, filtering, resampling, windowing, and the rest for you is even easier\".
+A slightly more complex answer is that while correlation analysis is pretty easy to do, it\'s hard to do right; there are lots and lots of ways to do it incorrectly.
-Fortunately, I’ve made most of those mistakes for you over the last 6 years, and corrected my code accordingly.
+Fortunately, I\'ve made most of those mistakes for you over the last 8 years, and corrected my code accordingly.
 So rather than repeat my boring mistakes, why not make new, interesting mistakes?
 Explore your own, unique chunk of wrongspace…